ChrisWhealy/DistributedSystemNotes/Lecture 10.md

 * Since unreliable communication excludes the possibility of achieving ***total*** certainty, the best we can hope for is ***reasonable*** certainty.

-To achieve reasonable certainty, Alice could send a sequence of messages knowing that on average, some of them will get through.
+To achieve reasonable certainty, we could adopt the following strategy:

+1. Alice could send Bob a sequence of messages knowing that on average, at least one will get through.
-For every one of Alice's messages that reaches Bob, Bob then sends back an acknowledgement.
-Again, since not of all these acknowledgments will make it back to Alice, he keeps sending acknowledgements.
+1. For every one of Alice's messages that successfully reaches Bob, Bob sends back an acknowledgement.
+Again, since not of all these acknowledgments will make it back to Alice, multiple acknowledgements are needed in the hope that at least one will get through.

-Alice then receives Bob's first acknowledgement and stops sending her stream of messages.
+1. Alice receives Bob's first acknowledgement and stops sending her stream of messages.

-After a certain period of time, Bob's confidence will start to grow that at least one of his acknowledgements got through because Alice has stopped sending her original message.
+1. After a certain period of time, Bob's confidence will start to grow that at least one of his acknowledgements got through because Alice has stopped sending her original message.

-The second approach cannot remove the uncertainty, but it can lower it to levels considered acceptable enough to act upon.
+The objective here is not to remove uncertainty, but to lower it to a level considered acceptable enough to act upon.

 ---